akkartik/lines.love/README.md

 ## Known issues

+* There's a bug in freehand drawings (C-p mode) that causes them to be highlighted even when the mouse is nowhere near them.

 * No support yet for Unicode graphemes spanning multiple codepoints.

 * Undo/redo can be sluggish in large files.
 If things get sluggish, killing